Allocacoc: History

 Allocacoc was founded by two industrial design engineers, Arthur Limpens and Yixia Jiang from Delft University of Technology, in the Netherlands.
+Stated by Yixia Jiang in a 2011 interview, the company name was inspired by their favourite drink Coca-Cola.

 Products

-Allocacoc has a wide range of products, including power strip, socket, light, stationary, home gadgets, audio...etc. and it is still expanding.
+Allocacoc has a wide range of products, including power strip, socket, lighting, stationery, home gadgets, audio, etc. and it is still expanding.